12. Progressive Infrastructure Organizations

 - Teaches an organizing philosophy, methods, and skills that enable ordinary people to actively participate in the democratic process, build organizations, and engage in the struggle for social, economic, and racial justice.

-- Works with groups to change their organizational priorities, practices, and culture to be more strategic.
+- Works with organizations, alliances, and labor to change their organizational priorities, practices, and culture to be more strategic and achieve transformational social change.

 - Highlander Research and Education Center